invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 - Distributed Computing: Users can submit computational tasks that are executed across the network, harnessing the combined power of IoT devices.

+- GridShell supports distributing parts of the code natively within the source code, enabling developers to seamlessly integrate distributed computing tasks using provided methods for task submission and retrieval.

 - Telemetry Storage: Telemetry data, referred to as "chunks," is stored and replicated across nodes, providing collaborative storage capabilities.

 - Validation Mechanism: A validation process ensures the accuracy and reliability of task execution, with rewards in the form of Shell Tokens for successful validations.